-- g) Knowledge of the requirement to attend a meeting in its entirety for the respective position for which they are running before the commencement of active campaigning: - aa) Executive Officer Candidates shall attend one (1) staff meeting of their respective Executive office in its entirety. - bb) Senatorial Candidates are required to attend a Senate meeting in its entirety. - cc) The candidacy of any Candidates unable to fulfill this requirement due to extenuating circumstances shall be subject to the approval of Elections Committee. - dd) Knowledge of the requirement to attend mandatory Senate Training Spring and Fall Quarters if elected. - ee) If photo is missed during Mandatory Candidates meeting, Candidate will have one (1) week to take photo at a time to be specified by elections Committee. - ff) Elections Committee will be responsible for choosing backdrop of election pictures.
+- g) Knowledge of the requirement to attend a meeting in its entirety for the respective position for which they are running before the commencement of active campaigning: - i.
+Executive Officer Candidates shall attend one (1) staff meeting of their respective Executive office in its entirety. - ii.
+Senatorial Candidates are required to attend a Senate meeting in its entirety. - The candidacy of any Candidates unable to fulfill this requirement due to extenuating circumstances shall be subject to the approval of Elections Committee. - iv.
+Knowledge of the requirement to attend mandatory Senate Training Spring and Fall Quarters if elected. - v.
+If photo is missed during Mandatory Candidates meeting, Candidate will have one (1) week to take photo at a time to be specified by elections Committee. - vi.
+Elections Committee will be responsible for choosing backdrop of election pictures.

-- h) Knowledge of the requirement to attend the Internal Climate Mixer/Event/Retreat as planned by the A.S.
-Internal Climate Coordinator following the Declaration of Candidacy meeting during week eight (8) of Winter Quarter. - aa)All candidates shall attend the planned Internal Climate Mixer/Event/Retreat in its entirety. - bb) The candidacy of any Candidates unable to fulfill this requirement due to extenuating circumstances shall be subject to the approval of Elections Committee. - 6) Independent Candidates: - a) Are non-partisan. - aa)This means a candidate cannot be affiliated, in any way, with any party that has officially registered with the ASUCSB Elections Board. - b) Students who register as independent candidates must renounce all former ties to any party that has ever officially registered with the ASUCSB Elections Board. - c) Cannot be endorsed by any other Candidates or Parties, who are currently running in the election. - d) Cannot be endorsed by anyone on a party's support/member roster. - e) Can be endorsed by current elected Associated Students members who are not running for a position in the election. - f) Cannot accept any donations or gifts funded by registered parties. - 7) Write-In's: - a) Definition: A write-in is an individual whose name does not appear on the ballot, but for whom voters may vote for by writing in the person's name. - b) All Write-In candidates shall be considered independent candidates. - c) Write-in candidates shall be counted.
+6) Independent Candidates:

+- a) Are non-partisan. - aa)This means a candidate cannot be affiliated, in any way, with any party that has officially registered with the ASUCSB Elections Board. - b) Students who register as independent candidates must renounce all former ties to any party that has ever officially registered with the ASUCSB Elections Board. - c) Cannot be endorsed by any other Candidates or Parties, who are currently running in the election. - d) Cannot be endorsed by anyone on a party's support/member roster. - e) Can be endorsed by current elected Associated Students members who are not running for a position in the election. - f) Cannot accept any donations or gifts funded by registered parties.

+7) Write-In's:

+- a) Definition: A write-in is an individual whose name does not appear on the ballot, but for whom voters may vote for by writing in the person's name. - b) All Write-In candidates shall be considered independent candidates. - Write-in candidates shall be counted.
 If any write-in receives sufficient votes in a General Election, they shall be elected. - aa) A write-in may only be considered for one office. - bb) The one office that each write-in receives the greatest percentage of votes for will be considered the office for which that candidate is running, and only those votes will be officially counted.
 Votes for that write-in for other offices will be disregarded. - cc) For the votes of a write-in to be counted, they must meet all requirements for eligibility for candidacy for the office that they receive votes, except the requirement to submit a petition for candidacy. - d) Write-in's shall inform the Elections Board Chairperson in writing of their candidacy for office and shall sign a promissory agreement to charge their BARC account upon violations of the Elections Code by eight (8) pm on the first (1st) day of Campaigning.
 Failure to do so will mean that the write-in cannot be elected. - e) The Elections Board shall be responsible for compiling a summary of Associated Students and Office of Student Life regulations and giving it to all write-in's.

-Elections Board shall be responsible for providing this document to any student upon request.

-f) All write-in's shall adhere to the Election Code.
+Elections Board shall be responsible for providing this document to any student upon request. - f) All write-in's shall adhere to the Election Code.